araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 ### Optimization Result - Tuned Hyperparameters

 To optimize the hyperparameters, I used Optuna's CMA-ES sampler for 100 trials<d-footnote>Here, I only optimized for the Unitree A1 flat task due to limited computation power.
 It would be interesting to tune SAC directly for the "Rough" variant, including `n_steps` and gSDE train frequency as hyperparameters.</d-footnote> (taking about 10 hours with a population size of 10 individuals).
-Afterward, I retrained the best trials to [filter out](https://arxiv.org/abs/2209.07171) any lucky seeds, i.e., to find hyperparameters that work consistently across different runs.
+Afterward, I retrained the best trials to filter out any lucky seeds<d-cite key="raffin2022learning"></d-cite>, i.e., to find hyperparameters that work consistently across different runs.

 This is what the optimization history looks like.
 Many sets of hyperparameters were successful: